aws-samples/End-to-End-TLS-Encryption-for-Client-Server-WebApps-with-Amazon-VPC-Lattice-TLS-Passthrough/README.md

 ![Architecture](images/arch.png)

 ## Resources created in this template
-- [ ] 1 Amazon VPC with 2 private subnets called Consumer VPC, acting as a consumer of the service.
+- [ ] 1 Amazon VPC called Consumer VPC with 2 private subnets, acting as a consumer of the service.
-- [ ] 1 Amazon VPC with 2 private subnets called Producer VPC, acting as a producer of the service.
+- [ ] 1 Amazon VPC called Producer VPC, with 2 private subnets, acting as a producer of the service.
 - [ ] Endpoints in the Consumer VPC: AWS Systems Manager endpoints to access to Amazon EC2 instances via Sessions Manager and 1 Amazon S3 Gateway endpoint.
 - [ ] Endpoints in the Producer VPC: AWS Systems Manager endpoints to access to Amazon EC2 instances via Sessions Manager and 1 Amazon S3 Gateway endpoint.
 - [ ] 1 Amazon S3 bucket to store the exported private certificate resources from ACM to be later installed in the Amazon EC2 instances upon creation.